Preventing Food Allergies in Your Baby's Diet

 • Start with 1/4 teaspoon

-• Can also use peanut powder mixed into purees Never give: Whole peanuts (choking hazard until age 4+)
+• Smooth peanut butter thinned with water or breast milk works as an alternative Never give: Whole peanuts (choking hazard until age 4+)

 Eggs